 • a government agency has failed to respond to a request within the statutory time limit, i.e. deemed refusal appeals (see “How quickly must an agency reply?”).

-The Victorian freedom of information website (www.foi.vic.gov.au) and the VI Commissioner’s website (http://foicommissioner.vic.gov.au) contain information about Victorian freedom of information processes.
+The VI Commissioner’s website (https://ovic.vic.gov.au) contains information about Victorian freedom of information processes.
 Enquiries about making a request to an agency should be directed to the agency’s freedom of information officer and for many agencies can be made online.
 Enquiries about review and complaint processes can be made to the VI Commissioner.